ukceh-rse/brand-yml/README.md

 # _brand.yml

-This repository contains a `_brand.yml` configuration file defining colours, typography, and logos consistent with the UK Centre for Ecology & Hydrology branding guidelines.^[See the UKCEH 'brand book' in the Branding and design pages on Sharepoint.]
+This repository contains a `_brand.yml` configuration file defining colours, typography, and logos consistent with the UK Centre for Ecology & Hydrology branding guidelines.

 > [!IMPORTANT]
 > This is a work in progress and should be considered _unofficial_.